apache/incubator-xtable/website/docs/starrocks.md

 * [Iceberg Catalog](https://docs.starrocks.io/docs/data_source/catalog/iceberg_catalog/)

-For hands on experimentation, please follow [Creating your first interoperable table](/docs/how-to#create-dataset) to create XTable synced tables followed by [Hive Metastore](/docs/hms) to register the target table in Hive Metastore.
+For hands on experimentation, please follow [Creating your first interoperable table](/docs/how-to#create-dataset) to create Apache XTable™ (Incubating) synced tables followed by [Hive Metastore](/docs/hms) to register the target table in Hive Metastore.
 Once done, please follow the below high level steps:
 1. Start the StarRocks server
 2. From the directory where you have installed mysql-cli: login by running `mysql -P 9030 -h 127.0.0.1 -u root --prompt="StarRocks > "`.